grisuno/strass_strassen/README.md

 * **Interpretation**: In the exact state, all "singularities" have been resolved.
 The manifold has collapsed into its most efficient, symmetric representation.
 The fact that the potential energy is at its lowest ($-2.75 \times 10^{19}$ eV) confirms that this is the "canonical form" toward which the Ricci flow of the gradient was pulling the system.
 The system has literally "surgered" out all non-algorithmic noise, leaving only the rigid crystalline structure of the Strassen tensor.

 ### 4. Conclusion on Topological Induction
 The transition from training to crystallization is a topological surgery.
 My data shows that success in induction is not just about reaching a low loss value; it is about the manifold of the weights reaching a state of uniform curvature.
 The "exact" Strassen solution is the unique, zero-entropy topological attractor of the matrix multiplication manifold.
 When the system "crystallizes," it is mathematically equivalent to the manifold finally smoothing into a perfect, non-oscillatory sphere.
+Because the algorithmic solution is the topologically simplest form (Perelman's hypersphere) of the weight space.

 ---